Skip to content

 available = src_index.get(rel_dir, set())

-if not candidates & available:
+if candidates & available:

-rel_to_unit = test_file.relative_to(tests_path).as_posix()
+rel_to_unit = test_file.relative_to(unit_path).as_posix()

 rule_id property